nodejs/node-v0.x-archive/doc/api.markdown

 This method must only be called once on a message and it must be called before `response.end()` is called.

+### response.rawHeaders

+The `response.rawHeaders` property allows you to specify the HTTP response headers as a string.
+Each header must be followed by a CRLF (`'\r\n'`).
+Set this property before calling `response.writeHead`.

 ### response.write(chunk, encoding='utf8')